hrvojep/tf-devstack/README.md

 3. Validate by logging in with `Boromir`, `Denethor`, or `Faramir` users with the password `Hashi123!`.
 4. Browse to security and note the security group created.

+## Flavours

+Add instance flavours relevent to the customer.

+1. Uncomment the entire file `flavours.tf`.
+2. Create a PR or follow your git ops process
+3. Validate by logging in with `Boromir`, `Denethor`, or `Faramir` users with the password `Hashi123!`
+4. Note the flavours under `Compute -> Instances -> Launch Instance -> Flavour`.

 ## Additional optimisation

 There is room for optimisation of code here by developing modules for: